purple-cmd/blog/_posts/2021-12-24-react-hooks-pitfalls.md

 In the last react conf, [one of react team members related to this issue](https://www.youtube.com/watch?v=lGEMwh32soc).

 ## So how can we try solve those problems?
-1. __Extremely unopinionated__ - Give some pattern to how custom hooks should look.
+1. __Extremely unopinionated__ - Give some pattern to how custom hooks should look, maybe the news react docs (currently in beta) will do us this favor.
 2. __useEffect ambigiousity__ -
 - Change the react rules so useEffect will be "useWatch", that we would not need to put each and every variable there.
 - More practical: Wrap useEffect with simpler hook, although I'm against this one, why complex things from the beginning?